 Discounts are an integral part of business trade.
 Since time immemorial, it has been part of the transactions that buyers offer, and sellers receive either implicitly or explicitly.
-Two such important types of discounts are trade discounts and cash discounts.
+Two such important types of discounts are:

 - Cash discount, on the other hand, is offered at the time when the seller offers payments and is calculated as an additional deduction on the printed invoice.
 It is offered subject to certain conditions which incentivize the buyer to make a large part of the payment upfront and pay remaining installments as soon as possible.

 Example of Trade and Cash Discount